-During the years ended December 31, 2021 and 2020, the Company recorded no current or deferred income tax benefits for the net operating losses or research and development tax credits generated in each year due to its uncertainty of realizing a benefit from those items.
-The Company had no foreign operations.
+During the years ended December 31, 2022 and 2021, the Company recorded no current or deferred income tax benefits due to its full valuation allowance.
+Also, the Company had no foreign operations.

 A reconciliation of the U.S. federal statutory income tax rate to the Company's effective income tax rate is as follows: